cdot65/panos-agent/README.md

 # PAN-OS LangGraph Agent

 AI agent for automating Palo Alto Networks PAN-OS firewalls using natural language.
-Built with LangGraph and pan-os-python.
+Built with LangGraph, using `httpx` for async HTTP and `lxml` for XML processing.

 ## Overview